top of page

 All work set can be accessed electronically via computer, tablet or phone.

-Office 365 Students manage their own password
+Students manage their own password

-and a message will then be sent to their school email address to help them reset it)
+Students manage their own password (they can click the ‘Forgotten password’ button if they need to and a message will then be sent to their school email address to help them reset it)

-MyMaths Contact the teacher
+Contact the teacher

-ActiveLearn Contact the teacher
+Contact the teacher

-(Parents/carers have their own ClassCharts login)
+Contact any teacher (Parents/carers have their own ClassCharts login)

 Students and parents new to the school will receive most login details for online platforms, including ParentMail and ClassCharts, after they have been formally enrolled.